lwbakhit/LSTM_Stock_Predictor/README.md

 Use the above to answer the following:

 > Which model has a lower loss?
->
+     The "closing model" has a lower loss.

 > Which model tracks the actual values better over time?
->
+     The "closing model" tracks the actual values more accurately over time.

 > Which window size works best for the model?
+     A window size of 10 provides the most accurate results, as it takes a longer time period into consideration for the predictions.
 - - -

 ### Resources